MosesSupposes/Purescript-By-Example/text/chapter10.md

 ## Exercises

-1. (Medium) Write a JavaScript function and PureScript wrapper `valuesOfMap :: Map String Int -> Either String (Set Int)` that returns a `Set` of all the values in a `Map`. _Hint_: The `.values()` instance method for Map may be useful in your JavaScript code.
+1. (Medium) Write a JavaScript function and PureScript wrapper `valuesOfMap :: Map String Int -> Either JsonDecodeError (Set Int)` that returns a `Set` of all the values in a `Map`. _Hint_: The `.values()` instance method for Map may be useful in your JavaScript code.
 1. (Easy) Write a new wrapper for the previous JavaScript function with the signature `valuesOfMapGeneric :: forall k v.
-Map k v -> Either String (Set v)` so it works with a wider variety of maps.
+Map k v -> Either JsonDecodeError (Set v)` so it works with a wider variety of maps.
 Note that you'll need to add some type class constraints for `k` and `v`.
 The compiler will guide you.
 1. (Medium) Rewrite the earlier `quadraticRoots` function as `quadraticRootsSet` which returns the `Complex` roots as a `Set` via JSON (instead of as a `Pair`).
 1. (Difficult) Rewrite the earlier `quadraticRoots` function as `quadraticRootsSafe` which uses JSON to pass the `Pair` of `Complex` roots over FFI.
 Don't use the `Pair` constructor in JavaScript, but instead, just return the pair in a decoder-compatible format.
 _Hint_: You'll need to write a `DecodeJson` instance for `Pair`.
 Consult the [argonaut docs](https://github.com/purescript-contrib/purescript-argonaut-codecs#writing-new-instances) for instruction on writing your own decode instance.
 Their [decodeJsonTuple](https://github.com/purescript-contrib/purescript-argonaut-codecs/blob/master/src/Data/Argonaut/Decode/Class.purs) instance may also be a helpful reference.
 Note that you'll need a `newtype` wrapper for `Pair` to avoid creating an "orphan instance".